yinyangster/yin-and-yang/README.md

                              w2i most of the time , thx for sending me crowns guys!! <3 mwahh/p .
-                             info: im a minor, my discord is shuri.kun, and i go by she/he but they/any is alright MY NAMES R SAGE, ROY, ULEANRA, etc. 🥳 ✧ FICTKIN
+                             info: im a minor, my discord is sageshy, and i go by she/he but they/any is alright MY NAMES R SAGE, ROY, CURE, etc. 🥳 ✧ FICTKIN

                                          im taken!! joke flirting is alright, dont go overboard! i have a partner :(